theonize/Currier/Studies/How to Study Your Bible/0_Overview.md

 - Applying

 These need to be done in order.
-However, if your outcome does not demand it, you make skip later steps. e.g. if you are studying familiar material e.g. you are not interested in the subject (you just have to study it) Remember this: not all writings are worth all these levels of inquiry. i.e. this is why the Bible is a great place to learn to study: because it is worth all efforts put against it.
+However, if your outcome does not demand it, you may skip later steps. e.g. if you are studying familiar material e.g. you are not interested in the subject (you are compelled to study it) Remember this: not all writings are worth all these levels of inquiry. i.e. this is why the Bible is a great place to learn to study: because it is worth all efforts put against it.